nikhiljha/aeneid/README.md

 **Automatic Configuration**

-If you used one of the commands in the installation section, everything should be automatically configured.
+If you used a non-cargo package manager, everything should be automatically configured.
 Just add credentials (and/or overrides) to `/etc/aeneid/config.toml`, and then run `sudo aeneid --init` to automatically configure your sshd.
 If you'd rather manually configure your sshd, see the paragraph about sshd in the manual configuration section.

 **Manual Configuration**